alexandergerber/courses-tsa/chapter1.md

 skills: 1
 ```

-In the previous excercise a proper time series was already provided.
+In the previous excercise a proper time series is already provided.
-Mostly this will not be the case.
+Generally that will rarely be the case.
-Assume we observed for each day of the week how many students were in the university canteen.
+Assume we observed how many students were in the university canteen for each day of the week.

 | Mon. 	| Tue. 	| We. 	| Th. 	| Fri. 	|